nonefffds/RedirectionPageTemplate/README.md

 # RedirectionPageTemplate

 A HTML template page for redirect to your other links.
-Can be deployed on your own server.
+Can be deployed on your server.
 Written with Bootstrap 3 & 4.

 The original that written with Bootstrap 3 has basic feature of simply redirecting.